ehn-dcc-development/hcert-testdata/README.md

 # Electronic Health Certificates Test

 This repository contains a test implementation for Electronic Health Certificates.
-The [specification](https://github.com/DIGGSweden/hcert) has been moved to [DIGGSweden](https://github.com/DIGGSweden).
+The [specification](https://github.com/ehn-digital-green-development/hcert-spec) has been moved to [European eHealth network](https://github.com/ehn-digital-green-development).

 ## Installation